guidytz/SUMO-drivers/README.md

 ```
 In the `vg-file` argument, it is chosen whether to use the link data or the junction data generated in the previous step.
 The `vg-attributes` argument determines that two
 attributes from the input csv will be used: the third and fourth column attributes.
 The `vg-label` argument determines that the label for each vertex of the virtual graph
-will be composed by the second and first columns in the input csv, and also that the output dictionary file will be aggregated by the second column.
+will be composed by the second and first columns of the input csv, and also that the output dictionary file will be aggregated by the second column.
 The `vg-threshold`
 determines the maximum absolute difference each attribute, defined by `vg-attributes`, of each vertex in the virtual graph can have.
 Finally, the `vg-restrictions` argument set
 as the graph vertex attribute is important because it prevents the program from creating an edge between two vertices that have the same graph vertex attribute, i.e. two
 vertices that originate from the same link or junction.
 This is a good practice, so as to the output dictionary file doesn't have a link or junction as neighbor of itself.